shaunblair/RethinkCodeChallenge/README.md

 ## Future Improvements
 - API should be separated out in service repository.
 Kept most functionality in the controller for ease of development, but that is not a best practice.
+- Handle large DOM load.
+Paging and sorting should be done on the server.
 - Fix bug with data table row count.
 - Add tests.
 - Get better visuals.
 NOT a strength of mine.